 Is Starlink fast enough in 2023?

-With a median download speed of 62 Mbps, and upload speeds of around 7 Mbps, Starlink is fast enough for the vast majority of users in 2023.
-With these median speeds, you’ll be able to stream shows and movies, download large files, and game online without issues.
 If you have a lot of devices sharing the internet connection you might run into bandwidth problems.
 Too many people trying to download or upload on the same connection could cause a noticeable slowdown.
 The typical family with 4 or 5 devices connected at one time will be fine using Starlink.

 Is Starlink latency good enough for online gaming?

-Is Starlink unlimited data?
+Does Starlink have unlimited data?

 Does Starlink throttle speeds?

 Compared to other satellite providers, Starlink dominates in terms of performance.
-Not only are download and upload speeds nearly 2x faster than the median HughesNet or Viasat connection, the low latency of Starlink is a game changer for remote customers without access to terrestrial fixed broadband.
+Not only are download and upload speeds faster than the median HughesNet or Viasat connection, the low latency of Starlink is a game changer for remote customers without access to terrestrial fixed broadband.
 Check out our article Starlink vs HughesNet for more details.
 We also compare Starlink vs Viasat.

-Starlink vs 5G speeds
+Starlink vs 5G home internet speeds

 5G service continues to roll out around the world, and we are seeing more and more 5G home internet plans with unlimited data.
 This gives customers without fixed broadband access another fast internet option.

-See also: Why Are My Starlink Speeds So Slow?
+Related: Why Are My Starlink Speeds So Slow?

 This is the speed I am experiencing using the starlink router and a roof mount for the dish.